 Final Thoughts

 Is an immersion blender worth precious kitchen storage space?
 I say yes!
-Furthermore, if you have a particularly small kitchen, you may want to go with a hand-held immersion blender INSTEAD of a large high-speed blender or food processor.
-Or you could go with a hybrid – like the Breville All In One Processing Station - that combines the best of blending and food processing in an all-in-one storage saving devise.
+Furthermore, if you have a particularly small kitchen, you may want to choose a hand-held immersion blender instead of a large high-speed blender or food processor.
+Or you could go with a hybrid—like the Breville All-In-One Processing Station—that combines the best of blending and food processing in an all-in-one storage-saving device.

 I really like my blender by Karmin 🙂